dpc/tagwiki/README.md

 To run `tagwiki <markdown_files_directory>`

-See `docs` directory for more user-documentation.
-Pages inside it are tagwiki content, so you can try `tagwiki ./docs` try things out.
+See [`docs`](https://github.com/dpc/tagwiki/tree/master/docs) directory for more user-documentation.
+Pages inside it are tagwiki content, so you can use `tagwiki ./docs` to try things out.